0xPrecision/Demo_Shop_Bot/README.md

 # 🚀️ Demo Shop Bot

-## A professional Telegram bot template for e-commerce
+<h2> A professional Telegram bot template for e-commerce</h2>>
-### Launch a fully functional online shop in just a few hours — fully modular, scalable, and ready for integration with payments, CRM, and subscriptions
+<h3> Launch a fully functional online shop in just a few hours — fully modular, scalable, and ready for integration with payments, CRM, and subscriptions</h3>>

 ---